SFRPD Jose Coronado Indoor Soccer League – Laws of the Game

 d.
 If the team scoring a goal has fewer players, the game continues without any changes.

 - The length of the game will equal 2 halves of 20 mins each (running time) with a rest period of no more than 5 mins.
-U11 divisions and under will use the #3 ball.
-U12 divisions and above will use the #4 ball.
+U11/5th Grade divisions and under will use the #3 ball.
+U12/6th Grade divisions and above will use the #4 ball.

 - If a team does not request a time-out during the first half of play, it cannot be compensated for on the second half.
 The team will lose it.
 There are no time-outs granted in overtime.
 At the end of the first half, teams will immediately switch benches.
 The same occurs at the end of the first overtime period.

-- Visitingteam will have automatic kick off.
-During the kickoff, the opposing team shall be no less than 3 meters from the ball until is kicked off and put in play.
-The ball is in play when it is kicked and moves forward.
-A goal cannotbe scored directly from a kick-off for all divisions.
+Visiting team will have automatic kick off.
+During the kickoff, the opposing team shall be no less than 3 meters from the ball until is kicked off (in any direction) and put in play.
+A goal cannot be scored directly from a kick-off for all divisions.
+The kicker may not touch the ball a second time (IFK).

-LAW VII: FOULS AND MISCONDUCT– DIRECT FREE KICK (DFK)
+LAW XII: FOULS AND MISCONDUCT– DIRECT FREE KICK (DFK)

 - Kicking or attempting to kick an opponent;